hughpyle/ASR33/rpi/README.md

 The `tty33` is the terminal type (defined in `/lib/terminfo/`) and gives you a plain terminal without escape sequences for colors.

+You may need to set `stty brkint` for BREAK to send Ctrl+C to the host.